vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 •

-ADVENT III-THE WORD (Šabda).
+##  THE WORD (Śabda).

-After the exposition of Inference (Anumāna), the word (Šabda)1 will be expounded.
+After the exposition of Inference (Anumāna), the word (Śabda)1 will be expounded.

 111

-Šabda-Pramāņa or the Instrument (or Means) viz, 'Word', is that which produces the know- ledge obtained from sentences non-uttered by the non-trustworthy (men) (An-āptā).
+Śabda-Pramāņa or the Instrument (or Means) viz, 'Word', is that which produces the know- ledge obtained from sentences non-uttered by the non-trustworthy (men) (An-āptā).
 Non-uttered by the Non-trustworthy' is (a characterisation advisedly) employed to controvert the opinion that 'the Word' (Vedas) is of human origin.
 Or the Word' is that which is exempt from the sense-errors (Karana-dosha) and con-

 trarieties (Bādhaka-pratyaya)."**